Vance County High School: Students

 There are currently 1,033 students attending.

 Teachers

 There are currently 70 full-time teachers.

 Electives

 Vance County High School offers a Career and Technical Education (CTE) Internship class.
 This class offers 2 high school credits.
 One for completing the class and one for having an actual job.

-Career and Technical Education (CTE) are monitored through the county school board and the State of North Carolina Department of Public Instruction (NCDPI).
+Career and Technical Education (CTE) are monitored through the county school board and the North Carolina Department of Public Instruction (NCDPI).